kingwingfly/telegram_sync_bot/README.md

 If the score < delete_score_limit, the bot will move the file to trash and delete from channel.

+Note: it takes minites to get ReactionCountUpdate, so the bot will not handle reaction immediately.

 # Deploy

 You could create a `.env` file with the following content: